 Jake’s path has also brought him into intimate contact with marginalized people in various locations.
 These specific experiences helped to open his heart in order to realize that there are no others—-just sons and daughters of The Beloved—-some of whom have no food or shelter.
 The Beloved has helped him to see those who are usually unseen by mainstream society.
 Many of Jake’s published poems, stories, essays, and books relate these formative interactions through literary means.

 There is no one school or religion or organization that could have provided Jake with the transformational milieu that he has encountered during his many years of Nomadic Devotion.
-He is truly thankful for his unique path and the work that it offers.
+He is truly thankful for the unique path that The Beloved has ushered him onto and the authentic work that it offers.
 To paraphrase The Bhagavad Gita Chapter 18 Verse 9: That person who does holy work because it should be done, and surrenders selfishness and thought of reward, their work is pure, and is peace.

 Click on the book below to purchase Blue Collar Nomad: